 Accounting issues that are frequently encountered in the international environment are examined.
-These include differences between national accounting standards, accounting for foreign currency transactions, the translation of foreign currency financial statements, and accounting for changing prices, auditing, management accounting with a focus on cultural aspects, and taxation.
+These include differences between national accounting standards, accounting for foreign currency transactions, the translation of foreign currency financial statements, and accounting for foreign currency transactions, management accounting with a focus on cultural aspects, and taxation.
 International Accounting Standards are used as a principal example of non-US practice.
 Economic, business environment, cultural, historical accounting and auditing practices, and taxation policies are examined briefly, as they affect the development of national accounting standards around the world.
 Prerequisites: Principles of Accounting I (ACCT 2311) and II (ACCT 2312) or equivalent courses.
+Cross referenced with RINT 6320.
+(Fall) (ACCT 2311) and II (ACCT 2312) or equivalent courses.
 Cross-referenced with BINT 6330.
 (Fall)